MikkelGodsk/dtu_mlops_exam_project/reports/README.md

 > *complete copy of our development enviroment, one would have to run the following commands*
 >
 > Answer:

-The new member would have to run the commands (assuming they have git and Python 3.10 installed):
+We used a requirements.txt for managing our dependencies.
+The list of dependencies was auto-generated using pipreqs.
+To get a complete copy of our development enviroment, one would have to run the following commands (assuming they have git and Python 3.10 installed):
 ```
 git clone https://github.com/MikkelGodsk/dtu_mlops_exam_project.git
 cd dtu_mlops_exam_project